 - Omega-3 Fatty Acids: Found in flax, algae oil, hemp seeds, and other foods, omega-3 fatty acids can help with mental stress.
 In one study, participants who took omega-3s every day for three weeks had lower cortisol levels.

 - Lithium Orotate: This alkali metal can calm your mind, bring clarity to your thoughts, and boost overall mental wellness.
-One study found that people who took lithium orotate daily reported feeling happier and less down.
+One study found that people who took lithium orotate daily reported feeling happier and less stress.

 - Vitamin C: Found in citrus fruits and other produce, vitamin C is an antioxidant.
 When people took vitamin C daily, they had lower cortisol levels after exercise, particularly running.